 Phosphorus pollution is a growing problem in UK Waterways and it is a problem that future private sewage treatment plants must address.

-Aleady, we are having enquiries from people who are being asked to reduce the Phosphate level of their sewage before they will be granted access to Mains Drainage and public sewers.
+Aleady, we are having enquiries from people who are being asked to reduce or remove the Phosphates in their sewage effluent before they will be granted access to Mains Drainage and public sewers.

 Phosphate occurs naturally, at low levels, as a result of decomposing organic matter and river bank erosion, containing Phosphorous Minerals, but by far the greatest source of Phosphorous Pollution is caused by Human activity and the products we use.